aklivity/streampay-demo/README.md

 # StreamPay App Demo
-This StreamPay app demo consist of 4 main components such as:
+This StreamPay app demo consists of 4 main components such as:

-- RedPanda.
+- Redpanda.
 - Event processing service written using `Spring Boot`.
 - Zilla API gateway that hosts both app web interface and APIs.
 - StreamPay app UI